 "Did You See Jackie Robinson Hit That Ball?" by Count Basie and his Orchestra, with vocals by Taps Miller and Ensemble

 I love baseball, especially daytime baseball: everything feels clearer (at least it did when I played).
-The baseball team I'm helplessly in love with is having an off year, but I still love it as I would a wayward child, and today* that team played a wonderful game with a hootingly dramatic conclusion (yes, I hoot alone) -- a walk-off, extra-innings grand slam homerun.
+The baseball team I'm helplessly in love with is having an off year, but I still love it as I would a wayward child, and today* that team played a wonderful game with a hootingly dramatic conclusion (yes, I hoot when I watch baseball) -- a walk-off, extra-innings grand slam homerun.
 I've only now come down from the high, but you know how euphoria is -- it can always use some music.

 (And how cool it would've been to have a name like Count Basie!)

 * "Today" is now last week, which is when I wrote the three paragraphs above.
 Between then and now, the same hitter who walked the team off into that victory with his wonderful hit did an even more wondrous thing a few days later!
 What made it better and even more delightful?
 This time it was a "Super Grand Slam" [my italics], which the Baseball Almanac tells us is one consisting of (and I'm paraphrasing here) the guy at home having to bring three of his friends home and then coming home himself by hitting into the distance where it's now someone else's the ball they were all playing with far away.
 It was all very giddy and joyous and warm and domestic and strange and delicious, and it lacked Jackie Robinson's historical punch, but I'll never forget how stupidly happy I felt at least twice last week.